What's Coming to Netflix in October 2020 - What's on Netflix

 - The Trial of the Chicago 7 (2020) N – Sacha Baron Cohen stars in this biopic legal drama written and directed by Aaron Sorkin.
 Was originally set for cinemas but Netflix picked it up.

-- Unfriended (2014) – Universal’s horror movie where a group of friends in an online chatroom find themselves haunted.
+- Unfriended (2014) – Universal’s horror movie where a group of friends in an online chatroom finds themselves haunted.

 What’s Coming to Netflix on October 18th

-- ParaNorman (2012) – Animated horror-themed movie from Chris Buler and Sam Fell.
+- ParaNorman (2012) – Animated horror-themed movie from Chris Butler and Sam Fell.

 What’s Coming to Netflix on October 19th